melscoop-test/debugging-self-hosted-runner/README.md

 # debugging-self-hosted-runner
 ## The script
-This repository aims to show a bug we are facing by using self-hosted runners.
+This repository aims to show an issue we are facing by using self-hosted runners.

-It installs and run a self-hosted runner in a docker container with `./run.sh --once` When the runner finished his job and stop, we try to delete it with `./config.sh remove`.
+It installs and run a self-hosted runner in a docker container with `./run.sh --once` When the runner finish the job and stop, we try to delete it with `./config.sh remove`.
 Then it configures a new runner for the next action.

 ## The error
 A problem occurred, some time, when we try to remove a runner.
 It returns us an error, saying the job is busy, the same error occurred with the force delete API call.
-An action is linked to the runner even if he is offline and this fail the all workflows.
+An action is linked to the runner even if he is offline and this fail the whole workflow.
 Error from the runner:
 ```
 Failed: Removing runner from the server